 Brett focuses on injury and wrongful death law — specifically when caused by medical malpractice, unsafe premises such as businesses and homes, and motor vehicle crashes involving trucks, cars or motorcycles.
 He also handles problems against insurance companies and pharmaceutical/medical device cases.
 He really enjoys representing the little guy against big companies and the variety that makes every case so unique.

 He enjoys spending time with family and friends since they are the most important things in life.
-His parents live in the small town of Lebanon, Missouri.
+His Parents live in Springfield, Missouri.
 As a college graduate from the University of Missouri–Columbia, Brett also passionately follows his Mizzou Tigers.